sacar2/Animated-Set/README.md

-# Graphical-Set
+# Annimated-Set

-The game of set implemented using custom drawing with bezier paths.
+The game of set implemented using custom drawing with bezier paths, and animations.
+This also includes the previously created Concentration Game.

 ## What is Set?
 Goal of the game is to find sets among the cards on the table to remove as many cards from the table as possible.